 Going from mild to mostly medium, we get Hermes and the Infant Dionysus, usually attributed to Praxiteles or his progeny from the Late Classical Period.
 Slender, alluring, less concerned with perfection and more with human emotion, Hermes dangles (or used to dangle, before his arm popped off) grapes in front of the baby god of wine.
 The mischievous god stands in a pose as if to say, “Yes, I know I’m sexy, but I’m also good with children,” which makes him my middle pepper pick.

 But he can be my favorite precisely because he’s a statue.
 His whole purpose is to be looked at, and admiring the mechanics of a man is something I’ll do gladly in the right context.
 If he were real I probably wouldn’t like him at all, because then the context changes entirely and he would have a lot more he should be doing with himself.
-If he’s wasting his passions, he’s also wasting my time, and complicating my life in unnecessary ways like that is decidedly unattractive.
-I have no interest in playing Mommy Dearest to some drunken goat in the hope he’ll turn his life around.
+I really have no interest in playing Mommy Dearest to some drunken goat in the hope he’ll turn his life around.
 As a statue, however, he’s definitely a spicy pepper.

 If I were to think of a relationship in the context of art, I’d say I much prefer the process of developing film and fixing negatives, long after the drama of acquiring the image.
 That, to me, is when things start to get sexy.
 When the door to the developing room closes and the room goes dark, not even the faun can compare.